Etex99/minecraft-datapacks/index.md

 * Digging sand can rarely yield a nautilus shell.
 The chance is increased by each level of the fortune enchantment.
 * Shulkers regularly spawn around dragon eggs in the end dimension.

 >We want to believe the shulkers are hungry for omelettes and therefore attracted to the dragon eggs.
-In reality this was the only idea we had for making renewable shulker shells.
+In reality this was the only good idea we had for making renewable shulker shells.

 Final notes